7 September 2025

 Creation care in the BibleA comprehensive survey of Biblical verses from Genesis to Revelation that tell us about ourselves and creation.
 As a bonus, Leunig made some cartoons to illustrate it.

-Wild Worship is a practical book, a guide full of reflection, prayer and activities to help families and church groups experience God in a new way.
+A practical guide full of reflection, prayer and activities to help families and church groups experience God in a new way.
 As a forest school practitioner Rachel Summers wants to "...hold space to allow others to connect with creation" helping people find joy in finding God without walls and ceilings.
-Resources
+(Challenging to find in NZ - try PaperPlus, Koorong or Amazon). ![]() Worship in the Woods (Engage Worship)

-Worship in the WoodsEngage Worship have prepared an amazing 10 week resource for worshipping outdoors, focussing on trees, light, roots, fungi, leaves, seeds, flowers, fruit, water and birds.
+An amazing 10 week resource for worshipping outdoors, focusing on trees, light, roots, fungi, leaves, seeds, flowers, fruit, water and birds.
+Available in ebook format. ![]() Messy Church goes wild - Lucy Moore

 |